 If you’ve been keeping your ear to the ground lately, you might have noticed the words – conscious leaders – popping up in all corners of organizations and the coaching practice.
 We are experiencing trends towards more meaning, more values, whole person work, engagement at work, purpose-led business and leading in a complex world.
-As a result, the word ‘conscious’ is now being linked to the word ‘business.
+As a result, the word ‘conscious’ links to the word ‘business.
 Even though historically, these words were never spoken together.

 This has brought on a plethora of new thoughts about what leadership needs to look like in our complex, connected world – and this teaches us how to coach for this kind of leadership.
-What we know is that the old styles of leadership are no longer fit for purpose.
-It follows that command-and-control leadership simply won’t boot up in a world that is so complex and ever-changing that the ‘leader’ no longer has all the answers and where, in any case, the organization is changing and morphing every day so that notions of anyone having the right answer are quickly becoming outdated.
+We know that the old styles of leadership are no longer fit for purpose.
+It follows that command-and-control leadership won’t boot up in a world that is so complex and ever-changing that the ‘leader’ no longer has all the answers.
+The organization is changing and morphing every day so that notions of anyone having the correct answer are quickly becoming outdated.

-What is needed is a kind of leadership that turns the organization from an oil tanker into a highly attuned sense-and-respond organism; This type of leadership, therefore, taps into the collective intelligence of everyone in the organization, and beyond it.
-We are living in a world where we see a lot better through everybody’s eyes than anybody’s eyes, where innovation that comes from new kinds of partnerships and reframed notions of competition.
-As a result, we are led to tapping into our collective human spirit and creating things that benefit all of us.
+What is needed is a kind of leadership that turns the organization from an oil tanker into a highly tuned sense-and-respond organism; therefore, this type of leadership taps into the collective intelligence of everyone in the organization and beyond it.
+We live in a world where we see a lot better through everybody’s eyes than anybody’s eyes, where innovation comes from new kinds of partnerships and reframes notions of competition.
+As a result, we tap into our collective human spirit and create things that benefit all of us.
 Because of such advances, multiple perspectives, collective intelligence and collaboration are our new indicators of success.
 These kinds of leaders are needed to lead in this redrawn world are the conscious leaders.

 The question is: how do we develop this kind of leadership in our organizations?
-This is a huge topic and one worthy of many blogs.
-To simplify it for the purposes of this article, one way to approach it is to look at how coaches can impact the development of conscious leaders.
+This is a vast topic and one worthy of many blogs.
+To simplify this article, one way to approach it is to look at how coaches can impact the development of conscious leaders.
 To do so, coaches need a few tools.
-They need to be interested in this kind of leadership and therefore what it can mean for business and organizations.
-Additionally, they need to be on some kind of conscious leadership journey themselves and be asking themselves some useful questions in terms of their own development.
-(We ask our questions as coaches from a certain level of consciousness and it’s useful to be developing this level in ourselves if we are to be helpful to the development of it in others).
+They need to be interested in this kind of leadership and what it can mean for businesses and organizations.
+Additionally, they need to be on some sort of conscious leadership journey themselves and ask themselves some helpful questions regarding their development.
+(We ask our questions as coaches from a certain level of consciousness, and it’s beneficial to be developing this level in ourselves if we are to be helpful to the development of it in others).

 They need an easy-to-use model of conscious leadership as a map.
-To enhance the map they need some powerful questions that they can ask the leaders they are coaching.
-This article attempts to provide some of these tools for coaches who are interested in coaching conscious leaders.
+To enhance the map, they need some powerful questions to ask the leaders they are coaching.
+This article attempts to provide some of these tools for coaches interested in coaching conscious leaders.

 Coaching Conscious Leaders

 In my experience, there are many coaches and consultants out there who are fans of conscious business and conscious leaders.
-This is in evidence whenever we host an event at The Global Centre for Conscious Leadership or Conscious Capitalism, the coaches usually outnumber the business leaders!
-I don’t see this as a problem, just a sign that there are many enthusiastic and inspired coaches who are looking to make a difference to the leaders they coach in the business world, and who are interested in this kind of development for themselves.
+This is in evidence whenever we host an event at The Global Centre for Conscious Leadership or Conscious Capitalism; the coaches usually outnumber the business leaders!
+I don’t see this as a problem; it is just a sign that many enthusiastic and inspired coaches are looking to make a difference to the leaders they coach in the business world and are interested in this kind of development.

-I recently released a book about conscious leadership and, as part of my research, I interviewed more than twenty conscious business leaders globally.
-All of these leaders had amazing stories to tell which became great quotes and perspectives on business and on life.
+I recently released a book about conscious leadership, and as part of my research, I interviewed more than twenty conscious business leaders globally.
+These leaders had amazing stories to tell, which became great quotes and perspectives on business and life.
 These stories naturally turned into provocative questions that can be used for other leaders who are looking to develop as conscious leaders.
-It also struck me that pulling these together all in one place might be very helpful for coaches the world over as we work to make a positive impact on business, and this can result in a positive impact on society.
+It also struck me that pulling these together all in one place might be very helpful for coaches the world over as we work to make a positive impact on business, which can positively impact society.
 Even if you’re not coaching a ‘conscious leader’ (who we could think of as someone expressly interested in developing consciousness in themselves in business), some of the questions might be helpful to shift the perspectives of your leadership clients in that general direction.

-Conscious leadership is not just mindfulness or authenticity or embodied leadership or systems thinking or adding more leadership content on top of an existing leadership mindset.
-It seems like its actually taking a good look at our leadership mindset itself – at our assumptions and our worldview – and becoming more self-authoring about this.
-Therefore, it enables us to live and lead by choice than from our own habits of conditioning.
-Layered on top of this are a whole range of qualities and characteristics of being and doing that conscious leaders demonstrate.
-To view a more comprehensive and ever-changing map of what these qualities entail, see the conscious leadership blueprint link at the bottom of this article.
-However, to simplify this, we can think of conscious leadership in terms of a four-zone model, which is featured in the image at the top of this article.
+Conscious leadership is not just mindfulness or authenticity, embodied leadership or systems thinking, or adding more leadership content to an existing leadership mindset.
+It seems like it’s taking a good look at our leadership mindset–our assumptions and worldview – and becoming more self-authoring about this.
+Therefore, it enables us to live and lead by choice than from our conditioning habits.
+On top of this is a whole range of qualities and characteristics of being and doing that conscious leaders demonstrate.
+See the conscious leadership blueprint link at the bottom of this article to view a more comprehensive and ever-changing map of what these qualities entail.
+However, to simplify this, we can think of conscious leadership in terms of a four-zone model, which we feature in the image at the top of this article.

 - Conscious leaders develop self-awareness and self-mastery in the ‘I’ zone (choice over their egos; wholeness through their values and purpose; greater authenticity; and vertical development or the ability to lead successfully in conditions of great complexity).

-- They aim to remain conscious and self-aware in their relationships and interactions – in the ‘We’ zone (including striving to be present with others; listening deeply with their heads, hearts and intuition or gut; being comfortable in devolving power, control and responsibility to others; creating opportunities for collaboration and multiple perspectives to be brought into the mix.
-Think about how they might establish partnerships across boundaries with previous ‘competitors’ so that they can innovate and create shared benefit).
+- They aim to remain conscious and self-aware in their relationships and interactions – in the ‘We’ zone.
+This includes striving to be present with others, listening deeply with their heads, hearts and intuition or gut; being comfortable devolving power, control and responsibility to others; creating opportunities for collaboration and multiple perspectives to be brought into the mix.
+Think about how they might establish partnerships across boundaries with previous ‘competitors’ so that they can innovate and create shared benefits).

-- Conscious leaders develop deep systems insight in the ‘It’ zone (they have a highly developed awareness of how life is one big interconnection; they have a broad stakeholder view; also they think about how they can create balance and benefit for the wider system, and they take responsibility for the long-term effects of their actions on the system).
+- Conscious leaders develop deep systems insight in the ‘It’ zone.
+They have a highly developed awareness of how life is one extensive interconnection; they have a broad stakeholder view.
+Also, think about how they can create balance, benefit the broader system, and take responsibility for the long-term effects of their actions on the system.

-- They have a sense of collective responsibility (felt as an inner urge or calling to contribute positively to the areas they believe need attention and reformation, using business or organizational life as a transformational vehicle for doing so).
+- They have a sense of collective responsibility (felt as an inner urge or calling to contribute positively to the areas they believe need attention and reformation, using a business or organizational life as a transformational vehicle).

 Powerful Questions for Coaching Conscious Leaders

-As a result, several powerful coaching questions naturally arose from my conversations with the conscious leaders I interviewed, which fitted neatly under the four zones of the model.
+As a result, several powerful coaching questions naturally arose from conversations with the conscious leaders I interviewed, which fit neatly under the model’s four zones.
 These questions are not intended to be used in their entirety, of course – that would be overwhelming! – but to be cherry-picked according to your needs.
-In the spirit of abundance, wholeness and making a collective positive impact on the world, feel free to use them, edit them, share them and add to them (there are already some brilliant additions added in here from other coaches) as we work together to create a positive net benefit to the world through our work as coaches.
+In the spirit of abundance, wholeness, and a collective positive impact on the world.
+Feel free to use them, edit them, share them and add to them (there are already some brilliant additions added here from other coaches) as we work together to create a positive net benefit to the world through our work as coaches.

 As conscious leaders –